zautumnz/luvi/README.md

 ## Changes

+* 3.0.0: Removed `lv` shorthand.
+Use a shell alias.
 * 2.1.1: Deprecated `lv` shorthand.
 This will still work until it's removed in 3.0.0.
 Please update any scripts using `lv` to use `luvi`.
 * 2.0.0: Switched to MIT license.